Please note that Tapas no longer supports Internet Explorer.

 In the far corner, seated apart from the revelry, a man watched.

-Tall, blond, immaculately dressed.
-He sat in the same spot again, cigarette unlit between his fingers, eyes following the room with languid precision.
+He sat in the same spot again, cigarette unlit between his fingers as his eyes followed the room with precision.

 Cain’s lips curved.

 He moved through the crowd like silk through water and stopped at the man’s table.
-Without a word, he reached into his pocket, flicked his lighter open, and held the flame to the cigarette.
+Without a word, he reached into his pocket, flicked his lighter open and held the flame to the cigarette.

-The man leaned forward, lighting it with a slow inhale.
-Smoke curled from his lips.
+The man leaned forward, lighting it with a slow inhale as smoke curled from his lips.
+“Do you always make a habit of rescuing strangers?”

-Cain tilted his head, lips curving faintly.
+Cain tilted his head, lips arching faintly.
+“Only the ones worth saving.”

 The man’s mouth twitched, amusement flickering in his gaze.
 “And how do you decide who’s worth saving?”